archinetai/audio-diffusion-pytorch/README.md

 ```

 ### Diffusion Vocoder
-Convert a mel-spectrogram to wavefrom using diffusion:
+Convert a mel-spectrogram to wavefrom using diffusion.
 ```py
 from audio_diffusion_pytorch import DiffusionVocoder, UNetV0, VDiffusion, VSampler